realm/realm-js/docs/tutorials/query-language.md

 ### Queries on lists of primitives

 The query syntax for a list of primitive values is mostly the same as querying a list of objects via links or lists.
-There are however, some small differences.
-To illustrate, let's construct a movie database, where each movie has an anyonomous star rating, and a list of string tags.
+However, there are some small differences.
+To illustrate, let's construct a movie database, where each movie has an anonymous star rating and a list of string tags.
-Note that a normal list of objects should be used to model more complex relationships, such as if the start or tags should belong to a specific user.

 ```JS
 const MovieSchema = {